 My daughter and I woke bunched up at the bottom of our tent in the morning.

 There is a large French contingent including Scottish activist Fin and her son, Ash (and the only other single mum, gosh, we are a rare breed, those of us who haven’t given up).
-He changed his name to Ash at the age of 8 when his mum decided that he should now name himself.
+He changed his name to Ash at the age of eight when his mum decided that he should now name himself.
 This crew have been here organising everything for several days already.

 My daughter and I braved Belgrade to find the British consulate to renew her passport and buy flip flops for our swollen feet.
 The street names are in Cyrillic so reading a map is a lot of guesswork.